6110-sp24/6110-sp24.github.io/_pages/schedule.md

 ## Calendar

+The following calendar only displays important dates.

+Nominally, there is a lecture every day.
+The lectures are one hour long and take place at [32-124][bldg] at the following times:
+- At 11 a.m. on Mondays, Wednesdays, and Fridays.
+- At 12 p.m. (noon) on Tuesdays and Thursdays.

 |     | Monday | Tuesday | Wednesday | Thursday | Friday |
 | :-: | :----: | :-----: | :-------: | :------: | :----: |
 | 02/05 - 02/09 | _First day of classes_ | | | | Phase 1 released |